aragaomateus/AdvanceTopicsInDS/Homework3/HW3_Problem4.md

 ***Answer:***

-We use a teacher-student model since it produces a better model when we have fixed complexity.
-The student model leverages the teacher model by be trained on the output of the teacher model.
-The process of distalation is to compress a large model into a smaller once.
-A teacher-student model is a form of distallation because the teacher model is training on unlabeled data, and our student model is then trained on the teacher's predictions in order to mimic the teacher model.
-So we get the same effect with much less need time and computational power.
+We use a teacher-student model since it delivers a more suitable model when we have set complexity.
+The student model leverages the teacher model by being trained on the outcome of the teacher model.
+The process of distillation is to squeeze a large model into a smaller one.
+A teacher-student model is a setup of distillation because the teacher model is trained on unlabeled data, and our student model is then trained on the teacher's predictions to imitate the teacher model.
+So we get the same result with considerably less time and computational power.

 (b) What are the parameters K and P in stage 2 of the approach where unlabeled images are assigned classes using teacher network ?
 What was the idea behind taking P > 1 ?
 Explain in your own words.
 (2+2)

 ***Answer:***

-K is how many examples we should be selecting from U for each label.

-P is how many classes we want to save for each image.
+K stands for how many instances we should be selecting from U per label.
+P stands for how many classes we wish to hold per image.

-The reason for choosing P > 1 is that it is difficult to properly identify our tail classes, so we need to ensure P > 1 so that they appear in our new dataset.
+The choice of P > 1 is that it is hard to properly identify our tail classes, so we must guarantee P > 1 so that they emerge in our unexplored dataset.

 (c) Explain how a new labeled dataset is created using unlabeled images ?
 Can an image in this new dataset belong to more than one class ?
 Explain.
 (2+2)

 ***Answer:***

-We train the teacher model using the initial unlabeled data.
-Then the outputs from this model are used to create a new labeled dataset.
-There can be multiple labels if a image belongs to the top K images for multiple classes.
+We train the teacher model utilizing the initial unlabeled data.
+Then our results from the model are utilized to assemble a fresh labeled dataset.
+There can be numerous labels if a picture belongs to the highest K pictures for multiple classes.

 (d) Refer to Figure 5 in the paper.
 Why does the accuracy of the student model first improves as we increase the value of K and then decreases ?
 (2)

 ***Answer:***

-Accuracy first increases k due to increase in diversity as well as hardness of examples.
-But after a certain point these is too much noise and our performance drops.
+The accuracy will first increase K due to the gain in diversity as well as the complexity of instances.
+Though after a specific point, there is considerable amount of noise, and our performance decreases.